elaineo/FollowerFactory/README.md

 python ff.py
 ```

+This can take a long time due to Twitter's rate-limiting, so expect to wait about an hour for every 12,000 followers.
 When the script is complete, view results by opening `index.html` in your web browser.
 Your plot will look something like this:

 <img src="https://raw.githubusercontent.com/elaineo/FollowerFactory/master/eiaine.png" width="900">